-Right to use collateral securities under security collateral agreement
+Right to use collateral securities

 1. If and to the extent that the terms of a security collateral agreement so provide, the collateral taker shall have the right to use and dispose of the collateral securities as if it were the owner of them (a "right of use").